brimdata/zed/docs/language/lateral-subqueries.md

 {sorted:[1,2,3],sum:6}
 ```
 Because Zed expressions evaluate to a single result, if multiple values remain
-at the conclusion of the lateral dataflow, they are automatically wrapped in
+at the conclusion of the lateral pipeline, they are automatically wrapped in
 an array, e.g.,
 ```mdtest-command
 echo '{x:1} {x:[2]} {x:[3,4]}' |